SoftUni-Internal/interactive-content/EN/00-Objects-and-classes/06-Homework.md

 * \{**movie name**\} **directedBy** \{**director**\} - Check if the movie exists and then add the director
 * \{**movie name**\} **onDate** \{**date**\} - Check if the movie exists and then add the date

-At the end print all the movies that have all the info (if the movie has no director, name or date, don’t print it) **in JSON format.**
+At the end print all the movies that have all the info (if the movie has no director, name or date, do not print it) **in JSON format.**

 # Example